Beekman Road, Beekman, New York

 - Promote the introduction of AV pilot projects in appropriate locations to evaluate their utility.

 - Monitor the impact of safety-oriented technologies on crash rates.

-- Support highway and transit projects that prepare our transportation system to better accommodate AV technology (e.g. routine lane markings, sign retro-reflectivity).
+- Support highway and transit projects that prepare our transportation system to better accommodate AV technology (e.g. lane markings, sign retro-reflectivity).